timilsinamohan/tabular_deep_learning/README.md

 model is used from the keras library.

 The results are as follows:
-Baseline Logistic Regression Classifier approach:
+**Baseline Logistic Regression Classifier approach:**
-Accuracy:0.944,Precision:0.936,Recall:0.948,F1-score:0.942
+Accuracy:0.944, Precision:0.936, Recall:0.948, F1-score:0.942

-Transfer Learning with Image Classification approach:
+T**ransfer Learning with Image Classification approach:**
-Accuracy:0.902,Precision:0.895,Recall:0.895,F1-score:0.895
+Accuracy:0.902, Precision:0.895, Recall:0.895, F1-score:0.895

 The transfer learning is so powerful, even the task is not related the accuracy of the model is quite high but not high as logistic regression.
-However, if the task would have been related we can expect much higher evaluation metric.
+However, if the task would have been related we could expect much higher evaluation metric.